YT-Github-Acc/DiscordVerificationBot/README.md

-This is my status for my discord bot.
+This is my config for my discord bot.